BTC-Programming/js-katas/README.md

 		Else alert "Sorry, we don't carry [flavor]."
 		Allow selecting another flavor if not in stock -- don't deprive user of scoops!

-1.4 - Two Arrays and a Function
+1.4 - Arrays and a Function

 Instructions